The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: The symmetric signature of an IP-space

 \section{The symmetric signature of an IP-space}

 For a compact oriented $n$-manifold $M$ (and more generally for a Poincar\'e duality space) the symmetric signature $\sigma^*(M)$ is an element of the symmetric $L$-group $L^n(\Z[\pi_1 M] )$.
-The symmetric signature was introduced by Mi\v{s}\v{c}enko as a tool for studying the Novikov conjecture, and since then it has become an important part of surgery theory (see \cite{ranicki}, for example).
+The symmetric signature was introduced by Mi\v{s}\v{c}enko\footnote{Mi\v{s}\v{c}enko's construction gives an element of $L^n({\mathbb{Z}}[\pi_1(X,x)])$ for each $x$, and these are consistent as $x$ varies, so by Remark \ref{rev4} one obtains a well-defined element of $L^n({\mathbb{Z}}[\pi_1 X])$.} as a tool for studying the Novikov conjecture, and since then it has become an important part of surgery theory (see \cite{ranicki}, for example).
 The symmetric signature has many useful properties, such as homotopy invariance, bordism invariance, and a product formula.

-The paper \cite{csw} has a brief description of a construction (using controlled topology) which assigns to a compact oriented Witt space $X$ a symmetric signature in $L^n({\mathbb{Q}}[\pi_1 X])$, with properties analogous to those of the classical symmetric signature (further information about this construction is given in \cite[pages 209-210]{Wein}).
-A simpler construction of a symmetric signature $\sigma^*_\mathrm{Witt}(X)$ with these properties was given in \cite[Section 5.4]{friedmanmcclure}.
+The paper \cite{csw} has a brief description of a construction (using controlled topology) which assigns to a compact oriented Witt space $X$ and a point $x\in X$ a symmetric signature in $L^n({\mathbb{Q}}[\pi_1(X,x)])$, with properties analogous to those of Mi\v{s}\v{c}enko's symmetric signature (further information about this construction is given in \cite[pages 209-210]{Wein}).
+A simpler construction with the same properties was given in \cite[Subsection 5.4]{friedmanmcclure}.
 The two constructions are known to agree rationally by an argument due to Weinberger (cf.\ \cite[Proposition 11.1]{almp}) and, independently, Banagl-Cappell-Shaneson \cite[Proposition 2]{bc1}.